Phalcode/gamevault-docs/docs/client-docs/setup.md

 ### Installation on Linux

-> LINK TBD

 Additionally, there is a community-driven approach for running Crackpipe on Linux using Wine.
-Visit [this](.) page to acquire further information.
+Visit [this](../advanced-usage/linux-client.md) page to acquire further information.

 ## Initial Configuration